bda72/DetectPasswordSpraying/README.md

 # DetectPasswordSpraying
 A script to detect a potential password spraying attack using AD attributes, log the results and send an email alert if a threshold is crossed.

+# Quick Start

+Download the .ps1 file and place it in a folder.
+Modify the GLOBALS section to refelect your environement.
+See the 'Tuning the script' section below.
+Schedule the script to run as a scheduled task every X minutes.

 # Background:

 Password spraying is the act of taking what would be considered a common password (P@ssw0rd!) and testing it against multiple accounts.
 Then you repeat this process with a second common password and so on.
 If you do this enough times against enough users, there is a decent likelihood that at least one of the users will be using one of those common passwords.